jedp/kpiggybank/README.md

 To query a range:

+    var options = {start: 1, end: 42}; // optional
-    api.fetchRange(start, end, callback);
+    api.fetchRange(options, callback);

-`end` is optional, so you can query all records after a given start time:
+options are ... optional, so you can get all records like so:

-    api.fetchRange(start, callback);
+    api.fetchRange(callback);

 To count the number of records: